revarbat/pymuv/MUVREF.rst

 - Since ``stats()`` is declared to return ``multiple`` values, the entire expression is wrapped in ``{`` and ``}list`` to collapse all those values into a single list array.
-- When storing a value in the variable ``baz``, a ``dup`` is performed on the value, just in case that value is needed for chained assigns, or in another expression.
-- Since that value was NOT needed after all, it it ``pop``ed away.
 - As the function ``foo()`` ends without a ``return`` statement at the end, a ``0`` is pushed onto the stack, so ``foo()`` always returns at least ``0``.
 - The ``__start`` function is added to the end of the progam, to perform